 The SNAP exam/paper pattern is as follows -

-The registration fee for SNAP exam 2019 is expected to be the same as SNAP 2018, which is Rs.
-1750/-.
+The registration fee for SNAP exam 2020 is Rs.
+1750/- per test.
 A candidate can either pay the exam fee online or via demand draft.

 Approximately 60,000-70,000 aspirants take the SNAP test.
 (Unverified)